chrisledet/ObjectiveGist/README.md

     NSString* content = [gistFiles objectAtIndex:0];
     NSLog(@"Content: %@", content);

+## Tests

+One of the goals for ObjectiveGist is excellent test coverage.
+You can see the tests in the [ObjectiveGistTests][tests] directory.

 ## Submitting an Issue

 I use GitHub's [issue tracker][issues] to track bugs and features.
 Before submitting an issue or feature request, please check to make sure it hasn't already been submitted.
 You can indicate support for an existing issue by voting it up.
 When submitting a bug report, please include your Xcode (with compiler) and OS X version.